Fees and Funding

-The pre-school offers 2 year funding as well as 3 and 4 year old funding which they receive the term after their third birthday.
-As of September 2017 we are now offering 30 hours funding, this is a new government incentive for parents, we will be offering a limited amount of places to ensure we can still offer places to parents who remain entitled to 15hrs funding, and also 2 yr funding.
+The pre-school offers 2 year funding as well as 15 hours (universal) for 3 and 4 year old the term after their third birthday.
+We also offer 30 hours (extended) funding if you are eligible, we offer a limited amount of places to ensure we can still offer places to parents who remain entitled to 15hrs funding, and also 2 yr funding.
 We are also offering tax free childcare.
-Information and to check your eligibility for all funding can be found at www.childcarechoices.gov.uk Please call us for further information.
+Information and to check your eligibility for all funding can be found at www.gov.uk/30-hours-free-childcare Please call us for further information.

 When each child starts pre-school they are given a named tray which is located in the play area.
 This is where we will put letters, bills and any other correspondence on a regular basis.
 The children can also put any possessions and artwork they have done.
 This will help you keep up to date with everything which is going on in pre-school, so you will need to check your trays regularly.
 There are also notices and information in the foyer area on the walls and white board.
 This information includes recent letters, certificates of registration and insurance, and special instructions book, amongst other general information.
 We also have a separate white board where we will write what we have done during the day, reminders for parents of forthcoming events and other information, this will be put outside after every session.

 We do have a Pre – School uniform which is supplied by Tesco, so please ask a staff member or follow this link to the web page.
 It is not compulsory for your child to wear the uniform, but we do ask that you send them in older clothes because they will be painting, and involved in other messy activities.